kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

 In this exercise, you will use Azure Migrate: Server Assessment to assess the on-premises environment.
 This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, and using the Azure Migrate dependency visualization.

-### Task 1: Create the Azure Migrate project and add assessment and migration tools
+### Task 1: Select the Azure Migrate project and add assessment and migration tools

 In this task, you will and select the assessment and migration tools, the Azure Migrate project has been pre-created for you.